Reconstructibility of matroid polytopes: Basis Exchange Graphs of Matroids

-\eqref{item:loops} Adding a loop to a matroid does not change the set of bases and hence preserves the basis exchange graph.
-The isomorphism of the basis exchange graphs for colops follows from \eqref{item:dual}. \end{proof}
+\eqref{item:loops} Adding a loop to a matroid does not change the set of bases, and hence it preserves the basis exchange graph.
+The isomorphism of the basis exchange graphs for coloops follows from \eqref{item:dual}. \end{proof}